Last updated on September 7th, 2019 at 02:29 pm

 Builders like WebsiteBox require you to pay $15.99/year for this service.
-Another option is to connect one through a third party provider.
+Another option is to connect one through a third-party provider.
 While Placester requires users to connect a domain from another site.

 SEO Friendly Designs: Zillow, Placester, WebsiteBox

 Here is where all three sites fall under one umbrella.
-No matter what site you go with, you can edit your meta tags and page descriptions, which is protocol for proper SEO practices.
+No matter what site you go with, you can edit your meta tags and page descriptions, which is a protocol for proper SEO practices.